 Even though we did not take the glass bottom boat ride, we were told by the locals that it is totally worth it.
 The rides are conducted at Bharatpur beach.
 Bharatpur beach is also a perfect beach to go for a swim.

 Watch corals at Natural Bridge

 Also fondly known as Howrah Bridge, this Natural bridge is a beautiful path to witness different kinds of corals.
 The corals are dead and are washed up near the path.
-We witnessed the sunset at the natural bridge.
+I was told by a local guide that one can see clown fish colonies from the bridge.
+Unfortunately, we did not see any clown fishes but we witnessed the sunset on one of the days at the natural bridge.

 Note: Be careful of the sea snakes after sunset.